A Letter to Mr. Spaceman

 Dear Mr. Spaceman,

 I used to think time would do something dramatic.
-To erase you, to soften you, to make you feel like a distant version of a life I barely remember.
+That it would erase you, soften you, turn you into a distant version of a life I could barely remember.
 But instead, it did something quieter.
-It kept you in the background of everything.
-Like a constant hum I learned how to live with.
+It kept you in the background of everything, like a constant hum I have learned how to live with.
+And maybe that is the strangest part.

 You didn’t just show me love.
 You showed me how I should be loved.
 And now, two years later, I catch myself measuring everything against that quiet knowing.
 Not in a way that traps me, but in a way that guides me.

-And sometimes, in the quiet, a thought still slips through before I can stop it:
+Sometimes, in the quiet, a thought still slips through before I can stop it.

 But I don’t hold onto that the way I used to.
-It’s softer now.
+It feels different now.
+Softer.
 Less desperate.
-More like a truth I’ve learned to sit with, instead of fight.
-Because maybe “the best” wasn’t meant to stay.
+More like a truth I have learned to sit with instead of fight.
+Because maybe the best was never meant to stay.
 Maybe it was meant to shape.
 You didn’t stay, but you built something in me that did.
 A quiet refusal to settle.
-A kind of love I now know exists because I felt it with you.
+A kind of love I now recognize, because I once had it with you.

 your andwa,